Health & Biohacking

 The more you protect your muscle capital, the more you protect your future.

-That’s the bridge: at 25 you build capital, after 35 you consolidate it, after 45 you stop letting it quietly erode.
+And that is exactly the bridge: at 25 you build capital, after 35 you consolidate it, after 45 you stop letting it erode.

 Key takeaway